choudarirashmithareddy-lang/RTL_Workshop/Module2/README.md

 # Day 2 – Timing Libraries, Synthesis Methods & Flip-Flop RTL Design

-Welcome to **Day 2** of the RTL Design Workshop!

-The second day focuses on important concepts that connect **RTL coding with synthesis and technology libraries**.
+The Module 2 focuses on important concepts that connect **RTL coding with synthesis and technology libraries**.
 In this session, we explore the SKY130 timing library, examine different synthesis strategies, and implement various D flip-flop configurations using Verilog.

 The practical work also demonstrates how **Icarus Verilog**, **GTKWave**, and **Yosys** can be combined to simulate, analyze, synthesize, and map RTL designs.